wdbacker/php-vue-test/README.md

 ## Purpose

-A very small html test app consisting of a PHP file combined with a Vue.js instance.
+A very small web test app consisting of a PHP file combined with a Vue.js instance.

 The initial data for the Vue.js app is provided by the PHP back-end.

 ## Steps

+### Preparation

+To write this test app, I assume you have:
+- installed a local copy of PHP 7.4 on your machine
+- or use [PHPSandbox](https://phpsandbox.io/), an online PHP code editor & test environment

 ### PHP